The Path (video game): Gameplay

 A screenshot of the character Rose on the titular path, surrounded by the forest.
 The Girl in White can be seen in the distance.

 According to the developer, the game is not meant to be played in the traditional sense, in that there is no winning strategy.
 In fact, much of the gameplay requires the player to choose the losing path for the sisters to run into encounters which they (and the player) are meant to experience.
 Even the story narratives are not typical for a game, as explained by the developer, "We are not story-tellers in the traditional sense of the word.
 In the sense that we know a story and we want to share it with you.
 Our work is more about exploring the narrative potential of a situation.
 We create only the situation.
-And the actual story emerges from playing, partially in the game, partially in the player’s mind."
+And the actual story emerges from playing, partially in the game, partially in the player's mind."

+The game begins in a room with six girls.
+The player can choose any sister to play her route, and they can play the sisters' routes in any order.
+Upon selecting a girl, the game instructs the player as such: "Go to Grandmother's house and stay on the path."
+Going directly to Grandmother's house will result in the player returning to the character select room with nothing having changed.
+If the player instead goes off the path and encounters the girl's wolf, a personalized antagonist representing her inner struggles, they can complete the girl's route and her character will be removed from the character select screen.

+Before encountering a girl's wolf, players can explore the woods surrounding the path and find points of interest that specific girls can interact with.
+Sometimes doing so will add items to the player's inventory, which is styled after a picnic basket, referencing the one Red Riding Hood carries.
+The points of interest and items are meant to impart information on the sisters and how they contrast with each other.

+For a girl to pick up or examine an object, the player needs to either click on the interaction button or move her close enough for a superimposed image of the object to appear on the screen, then let go of the controls.
+The character will interact and an image will appear on the screen, indicating what has been unlocked.

+The game is mostly played from a third-person perspective, but some sections are played in first person.